The Production of Cloud

 Designing the Zurich Data Centre Cluster

 Data centres, the most influential architectures of our time, are rarely designed as architecture, or with critical engagement from architects.
-The image of a frictionless and immaterial “cloud” stands in contrast with the stark territorial reality of a network of black boxes with few human employees, engineered for uninterrupted power supply, fibre-optic connectivity, and layered security.
-Single data centres often consume more energy than entire cities; water demand soars, along with waste-heat production, and limited material reuse.
-As a result of the global AI race and its accelerating investments, data centre energy demand in Europe is projected to triple by 2030—becoming a serious obstacle to energy transition.
+The image of a frictionless and immaterial data “cloud” stands in contrast with the rather stark reality of networked black boxes scattered across the territory with few human employees, engineered for uninterrupted power supply, fibre-optic connectivity, and layered security.
+Single data centres often consume more energy than entire cities, emit vast amounts of waste-heat, and have limited material reuse.
+In different parts of the world, due to their energy and water consumption, communities are organising against their construction.
+As a result of the global AI race, data centre energy demand in Europe is projected to triple by 2030—becoming an obstacle to energy transition.

 POWER TO THE PEOPLE